Council provides off-street car parks at strategic locations in the region.

 How do I pay for parking?

-Council's off-street car parks (except the Lake Street multi-storey and CPAC car parks) use 'Pay and Display Machines'.
+Council's off-street car parks (except the Lake Street multi-storey and CPAC car parks) use 'pay and display' and 'pay by plate' machines.

-Our Pay and Display machines accept Australian coins (except 5c coins) or Visa and Mastercard (minimum fee $1).
-Please note 'pay and display' machines do not provide change.
+Both machines accept Australian coins (except 5c coins) or Visa and Mastercard (minimum fee $1).
+Please note machines do not provide change.

 Drivers can also use the EasyPark app at the: